MediaComem/comem-webdev/subjects/angular/README.md

 Get started with and understand the basics of [Angular][angular], the JavaScript front-end web application framework.

-This tutorial is a condensed version of Angular's [Tour of Heroes][angular-tour-of-heroes] tutorial and some of its [Development Guide][angular-guide], which you should both read to gain a deeper understanding of Angular.
+This tutorial is a condensed version of Angular's [Tour of Heroes][angular-tour-of-heroes] tutorial and some of its [Developer Guide][angular-guide], which you should both read to gain a deeper understanding of Angular.

 <!-- slide-include ../../BANNER.md -->